Hours of operation

-The Teenage Health Unit was established in 1985 to give comprehensive primary care to youth aged 13-19 and to provide cutting-edge training in adolescent medicine and psychotherapy to family medicine residents and psychology interns.
+The Teenage Health Unit (THU) was established in 1985 to provide comprehensive primary care to youths between the ages of 13 and 19.
+It also provides cutting-edge training in adolescent medicine and psychotherapy to family medicine residents and psychology interns.

-In addition to the one-on-one psychotherapies the Teenage Health Unit provides, it has also provided a range of group therapies.
-For example, teens engaging in "Non-suicidal self-injury", also called deliberate self-harm or self-mutilation, were recently treated in group therapies that were successful.
+In addition to one-on-one psychotherapy, the THU has also been offering a range of group therapy.
+For example, teens who engage in "non-suicidal self-injury"—also known as deliberate self-harm or self-mutilation—were successfully treated in group therapy.

-The Teenage Health Unit has a high school outreach program with weekly visits to high schools throughout the greater Montreal area.
-Each year through these visits our physicians and nurses provide interactive biopsychosocial educational services to 8,750-10,000 teenage students in approximately 40 schools.
+The Teenage Health Unit also has an outreach program, with weekly visits to high schools throughout the greater Montreal area.
+Each year, through these visits, our physicians and nurses provide interactive biopsychosocial educational services to anywhere from 8,750 to 10,000 teenage students in approximately 40 schools.

-- Cutting-edge training in adolescent medicine and psychotherapy to family medicine residents, medical students, and psychology interns
+Cutting-edge training in adolescent medicine and psychotherapy for family medicine residents, medical students, and psychology interns

-- Interactive biopsychosocial educational outreach program for high schools and community groups in the Greater Montreal region
+Interactive biopsychosocial educational outreach program for high schools and community groups in the greater Montreal area

-- Consultative services to high school guidance counsellors, psychologists, and administrators.
+Consultative services for high school guidance counsellors, psychologists and administrators

-- Participation in research related to important teen issues such as bullying
+Participation in research related to significant teen issues, such as bullying

 Dr. Perry Adler